Updated: July 2020

 Bearded seal diets have been seen to change with changing ice conditions.
 In Svalbard, seal diets consisted of more pelagic fish species and fewer benthic invertebrates in the years with the most extensive fast ice, while the opposite was seen in the years when the fjords were relatively ice free (Hindell et al. 2012).

 In the central Bering Sea, no differences were seen between the diets of males and females or between adults and juveniles, indicating no apparent change in the diet or feeding habits according to sex or age (Antonelis et al. 1994).

-Polar bears are the main predators of bearded seals, and they are also taken by walruses, killer whales and Greenland sharks (Kovacs 2016, Cameron et al. 2010, Cleator 1996).
-Walruses appear to take primarily young seals, although it is not clear if they are preying directly on them or eating them as carrion (Cleator 1996).
+Polar bears are the main predators of bearded seals, although they are also taken by walruses, killer whales and Greenland sharks (Kovacs 2016, Cameron et al. 2010, Cleator 1996).
+Walruses appear to primarily take young seals, although it is not clear if they are preying directly on them or eating them as carrion (Cleator 1996).

 Health and parasites

 A wide variety of parasites have been found in bearded seals throughout their range.
 Parasitic worms are prevalent, including various species of cestodes, trematodes, nematodes and acanthocephalans.
 A complete species listing can be found in Cameron et al. (2010).
 The organs most commonly infected by helminth species are the stomach and intestinal tract, as well as the heart, gall bladder and lungs.
 Larvae of the nematode Trichinella have also been found in bearded seals (Forbes 2000).
 This parasite can infect humans through the consumption of raw or undercooked meat and cause trichinosis.